Susheer/clinic/README.md

-# react-native-boilerplate
+# Clinic

-## What is React Native Boilerplate
+## What is Clinic

-It is a template that you can clone and reuse for every project.
-It is starting point for React Native application.
+It is an app that let you automate entire process to handle patients health history for any small scale clinic.

 ## React Native Boilerplate